INTERNATIONAL AIRPORT. MEXICO

 This project was developed jointly with METRIKA, a company located in Mexico which will participate in the technical solutions necessary from the design phase to the installation of the raised access floor system.

-To learn more about this project, please visit:
+To learn more about this project, please visit this link.

 AIRPORT CONTROL TOWER